TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ﻿# Terms & Conditions

-This document was updated on Tuesday, September 17, 2021
+This document was updated on Friday, November 21, 2022

 ## Preamble